-Health insurance can reduce the cost of your sex reassignment surgery.
+Health insurance can reduce the cost of your gender reassignment surgery.

 If you need sex reassignment surgery (SRS), you can get a lot of help from Medicare and private health insurance.
 Private insurers don't outright say they cover SRS specifically, but they will cover many of the individual treatments.